gayakrish/memory-game/README.md

 # Matching Cards Game
 This is a single player game where the player has to turn over a pair of matching cards from the deck of cards.
+Live version is [here](https://gayakrish.github.io/memory-game)

 ### How to Play ###
 1. Player starts the game by clicking two cards on the deck.